Get the latest in farmland investing and selling farmland

 Soybeans are a major component of many U.S. farmers’ businesses and crucial to their livelihoods, and thus to our economy as a whole.
 They are an integral part of our food supply and are playing an increasingly important role in our transportation sector.
 Take a look at our offerings page to see current and past farm offerings growing soybeans.

-Please note: The information above is not intended as investment advice or a recommendation to invest in any securities.
+The information above is not intended as investment advice or a recommendation to invest in any securities.
 Past performance is no guarantee of future results.
 For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and conditions.
+Clicking some links in this article will take you to websites independent of and unaffiliated with AcreTrader.
+The information and services provided on these independent sites are not reviewed, guaranteed, or endorsed by AcreTrader or its affiliates.
+Please keep in mind that these independent sites' terms and conditions, privacy and security policies, or other legal information may be different.

 Corn is arguably the backbone of U.S. agriculture.
 Learn how this crop grows and the role it plays in the American farming industry.